nuxt/docs/en/guide/installation.md

 ---
 title: Installation
 description: Nuxt.js is really easy to get started with.
-A simple project only need the `nuxt` dependency.
+A simple project only needs the `nuxt` dependency.
 ---

 > Nuxt.js is really easy to get started with.
-A simple project only need the `nuxt` dependency.
+A simple project only needs the `nuxt` dependency.

 ## Using Nuxt.js starter template

-To start quickly, the Nuxt.js team has created a [starter template](https://github.com/nuxt/starter).
+To get started quickly, the Nuxt.js team has created a [starter template](https://github.com/nuxt/starter).

 [Download the .zip](https://github.com/nuxt/starter/archive/source.zip) starter template or install it with vue-cli: